-The label may contain terms in English or Afrikaans.
-These are for example small oak (small eikevat) = small wooden barrel or Barrique, Sulfur (swael) = sulfur, non-certified Wine (never gesertifiseerde wyne) = table wine, certified Wine (gesertifiseerde wyne) = quality wine, cultivar (kultivaar, druifsoort) = grape variety, Fortified wine = fortified dessert wine, Late Harvest = Spätlese, Special Late Harvest = Elite, Noble Late Harvest = Beerenauslese, Méthode cap classique = Sparkling wine with bottle fermentation.
-Participation in the "Wine of Origin" is voluntary.
-If the quality seal is awarded, then all the grapes used must come from the specified range.
-If grape variety and vintage are indicated on the label, at least 75% of the grape variety (85% for export wines) or the year must be.
+Terms in English or Afrikaans may appear on the label.
+These are, for example, small oak (klein eikevat) = small wooden barrel or Barrique, Sulfur (swael) = sulfur, non-certified wine (never gesertifiseerde wyne) = table wine, certified wine (gesertifiseerde wyne) = quality wine, Kultivar (kultivaar, druifsoort) = grape variety, fortified wine = fortified dessert wine, late harvest = late harvest, special Late Harvest = selection, Noble Late Harvest = berry selection, Method cap classique = Sparkling wine with bottle fermentation.
+Participation in the “Wine of Origin” is voluntary.
+If the quality seal is awarded, then all grapes used must come from the specified area.
+If the grape variety and vintage are indicated on the label, at least 75% of the grape variety (85% for export wines) or of the year.
 On enrich in any form is prohibited, however leavening allowed to a limited extent.
 There are no restrictions regarding earnings, Fertilizers or irrigation quantities.
 There are currently 92 registered WOs (5 or with regions 6 regions, 22 districts and 64 wards).
 The levels of origin in ascending order:

-Estate : Winery formed from one or more farms, which may use grapes exclusively from their own production.
+Estate : Winery formed from one or more farms, which may only use grapes from its own production.
 There are currently around 100 registered estates.
-The wine must be vinified on its own premises, but (with the necessary approval of the Wine and Spirit Board) may be bottled outside and labeled.
-In addition, foreign grapes may be used, but they must be marketed under a secondary label - however, this may not exceed 49% of the Estate amount and the name of the Estate may not be used.
+The wine must be vinified on its own premises, but may be bottled and labeled outside (with the necessary approval of the Wine and Spirit Board).
+In addition, third-party grapes may be used, but they must be marketed under a second label - however, this may not exceed 49% of the estate amount and the name of the estate may not be used.
 But estate wines do not automatically mean better quality.

-Ward : Smaller area (dt "district" or "district").
+Ward : Smaller area (German "district" or "district").
 Many of them are independent, that is, they are not assigned to any district or region.